GIL-UNAM/SENT-COVID/README.md

 | César & Adriana | 0.5294 | Acceptable |
 | César & Paola | 0.6466 | Substantial |

-Fleiss' Kappa statistic measure for the three annotators was: **0.5979**.
+Fleiss' Kappa statistic measure for the three annotators is **0.5979**.

 # :pencil: How to cite

-If you use the corpus please cite the following articles:
+If you use the corpus, please cite the following articles:

 # :neckbeard: Collaborators

 - Helena Gómez Adorno, Instituto de Investigaciones en Matemáticas Aplicadas y en Sistemas - UNAM

 # Aknowledgments
-The work was done with partial support of CONAHCYT project ------- and UNAM-PAPIIT projects -------.
+The work was partially supported by CONAHCYT project CF-2023-G-64 and UNAM-PAPIIT projects TA101722, IN104424...